Digital Transformation

 Turning the lens to AI, a study by MIT Sloan and BCG highlights that only a mere 10% of companies have reaped substantial financial benefits from their AI investments.
 IBM’s analysis deepens the concern, indicating that the average returns on AI are often less than the cost of capital, suggesting a disconnect between investment in AI and its financial viability.
 Complementing these findings, Eric Siebel’s research with Rexer Analytics reveals a sobering statistic: only 22% of data scientists report successful deployment of their new initiatives.

 These insights collectively point to a crucial narrative: the journey of digital transformation and AI implementation is fraught with challenges, and the path to success is less about the technology itself and more about how it is strategically integrated and leveraged within the broader business ecosystem.
+By utilizing digital transformation consulting, organizations can ensure a strategic approach that aligns technology integration with business objectives, ultimately enhancing efficiency and competitive advantage.

 The Multifaceted Journey of Digital Transformation